Jeimer Candelario Player Props: Nationals vs. Mets

-The Washington Nationals, including Jeimer Candelario and his .462 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.
+The Washington Nationals, including Jeimer Candelario and his .488 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Joey Lucchesi and the New York Mets at Citi Field, Thursday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He hit a home run while going 1-for-5 in his previous game against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets